Stoya: Career

 Stoya began posing for adult pictures for a friend, which eventually led her to modelling and working for alt-erotic websites.
 She chose her stage name based on a shortened version of her grandmother's Serbian maiden name and trademarked the name in 2009.

 Stoya was featured in two DVD productions for Razordolls, and she made a non-sex, cameo appearance in two Vivid Alt titles before being contacted by Digital Playground with a proposition to perform in a hardcore lesbian scene with Sophia Santi.
 The scene in question never happened, but, in August 2007, she met with several Digital Playground representatives and was asked if she would star in a pornographic movie with male talent.
 After careful consideration, Stoya agreed.

 In October 2007, Digital Playground signed her to an exclusive, three-year contract.
 Stoya is regarded as the company's first alt porn contract girl.
 The first scene that she shot for them was for Stoya Video Nasty (promoted on the DVD box as the first film featuring her engaging in heterosexual intercourse), but her first movie released by the company was Jack's POV 9.

-In 2009, Stoya appeared in her first mainstream crossover project as Kamikazi Shegun 5000 in the award-winning 48 Hour Film Project "The Kingpin of Pain".
+In 2012, Stoya was named by CNBC as one of the 12 most popular pornographic film actresses.

 Even though Stoya was under exclusive contract with Digital Playground, Evil Angel director John Stagliano received "special permission" in 2013 to cast her in the sequel for the adult film series Voracious.
-As of 2014, she left Digital Playground and is now focusing her career on directing.
+As of 2014, she left Digital Playground and focused her career on directing.
 She financed and directed her first film in February 2014.
 On March 4, 2014, Stoya and Kayden Kross created the pay-per-scene pornographic website TRENCHCOATx.
 In addition to running the site, Stoya performed in and also directed some of the films.
+In 2018, Stoya launched the website zerospaces.com with her business partner, comedian Mitcz Marzoni.